webpy/webpy.github.com/cookbook/template_mako.md

 # Use Mako template engine in webpy

 ### Problem
-How to use Mako template in webpy?
+How to use Mako template engine in webpy?

 ### Solution

+You need to install both Mako and webpy(0.3) first: http://www.makotemplates.org/.
+And then try out the following code snippet:

     # encoding: utf-8
     # File: code.py